 A beautiful map of the islands of Majorca, Minorca, and Ibiza, along with the contiguous Catalan Coastline.

-The map is based upon a larger map which appeared in Blaeu's Atlas Novus.
+The map appeared in Blaeu's Atlas Novus.

 Includes Sea monsters, ships, royal coats of arms, and an elegant title scroll.